Hang tight, you will be okay! And come spring, maybe it means planting a garden.

 The most food is wasted in the US – and this has global environment impact.
 According to a report by the United States Environmental Protection Agency, the US generates more than thirty-four million tons of food waste each year.
 Holy shmizer!
-In Canada, it is estimated that $27 billion dollars worth of food ends up in landfills each year [Since writing UnDiet, the cost has been updated to 30 million].
+In Canada, it is estimated that $27 billion dollars worth of food ends up in landfills each year [Since writing UnDiet, the cost has been updated to 49 billion].
 According to World Vision Canada, every month, just the residents in the city of Toronto alone, toss out 17.5 million kilograms of food.

 Food waste is more than fourteen percent of the total municipal solid waste.
 Even more shameful is that less than three percent of the thirty-four million tons of food waste created in 2009 was recovered and recycled.
 That means that thirty-three million tons were trucked off to the place we call ‘away’.
 Food waste now represents the single largest component of municipal landfills and incinerators in the US.

-And this my friends, though can’t be remedied 100%, can be helped by this very humble, one pot meal that I have for you.
+And this my friends, though it can’t be remedied 100%, can be helped by this very humble, one pot meal that I have for you.

 Together, that collection of vegetables looks like a great assortment.
 A prized collection of plantiful perfection.
 But when you separate those items out, they appear rather random; a lone sweet potato, a worse for wear white potato, four leaves of kale, a hodge-podge of onions.
 But together?
 Together we have something special (like you and me!).
 A kitchen scraps vegetable bean soup!